-Quest's Data Migration Wizard and the Self-Service Desktop Migrator both can migrate the same types of data, so the overall migration will usually be more efficient if an administrator can use the Data Migration Wizard to migrate all or most users in batches, called user collections.
-A user collection typically numbers a hundred or so users, all migrated together in a single program run.
-Your Migration Plan should specify whether you will migrate users in batches, or one at a time, or by some combination of the two.
+Both the MNE Data Migration Wizard and the Self-Service Desktop Migrator (SSDM) can migrate the same types of data.
+Migration is usually more efficient if an administrator can use the Data Migration Wizard to migrate all or most users in batches called user collections.
+A user collection typically contains a hundred or so users all migrated together in a single run.
+Your migration plan should specify whether you will migrate users in batches, one at a time, or using some combination of the two.

-Consider that the Data Migration Wizard can migrate user archives only if they reside in a single centralized location, or if their locations can be specified per user in the SQL Server database.
-Batch migration may therefore require that users copy their archives to a central location if they are not currently stored on a network drive, or an admin may have to manually add the per-user archive locations to the Migrator for Notes to Exchange database prior to running the Migration Wizard.
+The Data Migration Wizard can migrate the user archives only if they reside in a single centralized location, or if the archive locations are specified (per user) in the SQL Server database.
+Batch migration can require that users copy their archives to a central location if the archives are not currently stored on a network drive, or an administrator can manually add the per-user archive locations to the Migrator for Notes to Exchange SQL database before running the Data Migration Wizard.

-Alternatively, the Self-Service Desktop Migrator can be used to migrate archives, one user at a time, after the Data Migration Wizard has migrated the server-based data for a user collection.
-If user archives are not centrally accessible, or if some other local circumstance or preference makes batch migration impractical or inadvisable, the Self-Service Desktop Migrator is simple and intuitive enough that most end users will be able to run it uneventfully.
+Alternatively, the Self-Service Desktop Migrator (SSDM) can be used to migrate archives, one user at a time, after the Data Migration Wizard has migrated the server-based data for a user collection.
+If user archives are not centrally accessible, or if some other local circumstance makes batch migration impractical, the SSDM is simple enough that most end users can run it.

-Some administrators prefer to visit select desktops personally, running the Self-Service Desktop Migrator on behalf of end users, to ensure a smooth transition for executives, or for users who may be uncomfortable attempting the tasks themselves.
+Some administrators prefer to visit select desktops personally, running the SSDM on behalf of end users to ensure a smooth transition for executives or for users who are uncomfortable running the tasks themselves.

-If you intend to migrate any user data by user collections, your Migration Plan should note your requirements and preferences for these aspects of user grouping:
+If you intend to migrate any user data using user collections, your Migration Plan should list the requirements and preferences for the following aspects of user grouping:

-- Grouping Method: Determine how you will group your users for migration.
-It is often helpful to migrate users in logical groups, related by business function or administrative entity, or by physical proximity, so users can support one another through the transition. - Optimum Number of Users Per Collection: The optimum number of users for a migration collection depends on the per-user data volume on the source server, the data geography (physical distribution) and bandwidth, and the capacities and configuration of the destination servers.
-The number of users per collection should also correlate to the capacity of your organization's Help desk, since you can assume that the transition will stimulate increased demand for Help resources.
-Consider also that the wizards' log files will likely bloat to unwieldy sizes for collections much greater than 100 users if you ever need to set the logging to verbose mode. - NOTE: The first few collections should be smaller than your expected optimum size, since these first groups will likely expose any unforseen problems before a larger group would generate correspondingly larger consequences. - Migration Scheduling: Determine how you will schedule collections for migration.
-This is often just a matter of avoiding each collection's critical dates on the calendar.
+- Grouping Method: Determine how to group your users for migration.
+It is helpful to migrate users in logical groups, grouped by business function or administrative entity, or by physical proximity, so users can support each other through the transition. - Optimum Number of Users Per Collection: The optimum number of users for a migration collection depends on the per-user data volume on the source server, data geography (physical distribution), bandwidth, and capacities and configuration of the destination servers.
+The number of users per collection should also correlate to the capacity of your organization's Help desk since the transition will likely increase demand for Help resources.
+The log files generated by the wizards can bloat to unwieldy sizes for collections much greater than 100 users if you need to set logging to verbose mode. - i NOTE: The first few collections should be smaller than your expected optimum size since the first groups will likely expose any problems before a larger collection might generate correspondingly larger consequences. - Migration Scheduling: Determine how you will schedule collections for migration.
+Scheduling is often a matter of avoiding the critical dates for each user collection.
 For example, finance and accounting staff should not be disrupted at the beginning of the month when they are trying to close the books.
-Likewise, sales staff would prefer no interruptions near the end of a quarter when they are attempting to meet their quotas.
-Many organizations migrate their IS or Help Desk staff first, since they are typically the most savvy users and will likely help to support other users as the migration proceeds.
+Similarly, sales staff prefer no interruptions near the end of a quarter when they are attempting to meet their quotas.
+Many organizations migrate their IS or Help Desk staff first, since they are typically the most savvy users and can help to support other users as the migration proceeds.